 Lower operating cost

 Although many companies hire hundreds of production workers for up to three shifts to run the plant for the maximum number of hours, the plant still needs to be closed for maintenance and holidays.
-Industrial automation fulfills the aim of the company by allowing the company to run a manufacturing plant for 24 hours a day 7 days a week and 365 days a year.
+Industrial automation fulfils the aim of the company by allowing the company to run a manufacturing plant 24 hours a day, 7 days a week and 365 days a year.
 This leads to a significant improvement in the productivity of the company.

 Automation alleviates the error associated with a human being.
 Further, unlike human beings, robots do not involve any fatigue, which results in products with uniform quality manufactured at different times.